Mario-cpu03/Mario-cpu03/README.md

 - **Assembly** (MIPS32)
 - **Bash Scripting**

+## Projects

+On my GitHub, you'll find a variety of projects that showcase my interests, each representing a piece of my journey toward becoming a Telecomm Engineer.

-Feel free to explore my repositories and reach out if you’d like to collaborate or learn more about any of my work.
+Feel free to browse through my repositories, and don’t hesitate to reach out if you’re interested in collaborating or want to discuss any of my work!